Destin Beach Rules & Regulations

 All sea turtles are protected by the US Endangered Species Act and Florida State Law.
 It is illegal to kill or harm sea turtles.
 It is also illegal to disturb the nest of a sea turtle.
 Heavy fines and possible imprisonment may result.

 Sea Turtles Need Our Help, Too

 Sea turtles nest on Gulf beaches between April and November.
 Due to human exploration and habitat destruction, sea turtles are threatened with extinction.
 The female turtle usually comes ashore at night to lay her eggs in the sand.
 In two or three hours she will lay about 120 eggs, yet only one turtle per nest will survive to adulthood.
 Avoid disturbing a turtle that is crawling to or from the water.
 Avoid crowding around a nesting turtle and do not shine lights in her eyes or take flash pictures.

 Tents – The City of Destin does not prohibit the placement of a pop-up canopy on beaches within the city limits.
-However, please note that leaving canopies on the beaches overnight may interfere with the beach cleaning services or may impede possible turtle nesting activities.
+However, please note that leaving canopies on the beaches overnight could interfere with the sea turtle nests or beach cleanup.

 Wedding Permits – All groups of 20 or more wishing to gather or hold an event of any nature on city-owned property are required to secure a Park Event Permit through the Destin Parks & Recreation Department.
 Examples include, but are not limited to; weddings, anniversary parties, family reunions, company picnics, sporting events and private events.